Ethan Hunt: Mission: Impossible – Fallout (2018)

-Mission: Impossible – Dead Reckoning Part One (2023)
+Mission: Impossible – Dead Reckoning (2023)

 In the seventh film, Hunt tries to track down two halves of a key that could help take down a rogue artificial intelligence known as The Entity, initially created by the United States.
 In the process he confronts Gabriel, a terrorist in allegiance with the Entity, who was also responsible for the murder of Hunt's girlfriend, Marie, which led Hunt to become an IMF agent.
 While tracking the keys, Ethan's ally Ilsa Faust is killed, but Ethan, Luther and Benji make a new ally in the form of Grace, a skilled thief who was hired by Gabriel to acquire the keys but turned against Gabriel when he attempted to kill her.
 Having established that the keys would allow access to the Entity's source code, Luther goes off-grid to devise a way to properly oppose and shut down the Entity while Ethan and Benji retrieve the keys from Grace, who officially joins the IMF as a new agent.